Hobbies and interests

 WinnerBio

-Hi, Im Bailey!
+Hello, Im Bailey!
 I am most passionate about my wrestling career, my family, and the ones close to me.
-I plan to pursue a career in communications in college, in hopes to become a woman in the sports media field.
-I will be continuing my wrestling career at the collegiate level at MInot State University.
-I have been a member of the FFA and have shown pigs for the last 4 years.
+I am currently pursuing a career in sports communications in college, in hopes to become a woman in the sports media field.
+I am currently a collegiate student athlete and continuing my wrestling career at Minot State University.
+I have been a member of the FFA and have shown pigs for 4 years.
 I have also been a volunteer coach for Swamp Monsters Wrestling Club for the past 6 years, helping shape the youth into better people and better wrestlers.
+Scholarships will help me manage the costs of my education while I continue to represent myself and university on the mat.

 Education